kfischer-okarin/digital-garden/notes/now.md

 - Shenzhen IO

 ## Currently listening to
-- The Bands of Mourning (Brandon Sanderson)
+- The Lost Metal (Brandon Sanderson)